UliSchirm/REC2000/README.md

 # REC2000

-This is al small python software which transfers data from Zeiss Elta 13, 14, 15 tachymeter to a computer via serial to USB adapter.
+This is a small python software which transfers data from Zeiss Elta total stations to a computer via serial to USB adapter cable.

 ## Zeiss Elta